NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 Arno Thielens (Photonics) & Ricardo Toledo-Crow(Environmental).
 Advanced Science Research Center, City University of New York.

-The data was acquired in two periods
+The data was acquired in two periods and is split into the following sets
-+ #1 fall 2024
++ #1 fall 2024  : outdoor paths including measurements on the water ferry
-+ #3 spring 2025
++ #3 spring 2025 : repeat of the outdoor paths of #1
-+ indoor measurements
++ indoor measurements : a few indoor paths done during #1
-+ train measurements (NYC MTA)
++ train measurements : a few train (NYC MTA) measurements during #1

 Data acquisition paths were done in the five boroughs of NYC, in different environments
-+ boroughs: M, BK, Q, BX, SI, FERRY (Manhattan, Brooklyn, Queens, Bronx, Staten Island, Ferry)
++ boroughs : M, BK, Q, BX, SI, FERRY (Manhattan, Brooklyn, Queens, Bronx, Staten Island, Ferry)
 + environments : C, R, G, I, T (Commercial, Residential, Greenery, Indoors, Transport)

 Folders: